5 Health Benefits Of Lentils, Nutrition, And Side Effects

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

 Lentils (Lens culinaris) are gluten-free and easy-to-prepare legumes.
 There are many health benefits of lentils as they have a high vegetarian protein content and are rich in dietary fiber.
-Lentils are an essential ingredient in vegan cuisine.
+Lentils are an essential ingredient in vegan cuisine and a staple in various cuisines across the world, as it can blend with different flavors, making them perfect for soups, salads, or main courses.
 Bioactive compounds, antioxidants, and polyphenolsi in lentils make them effective against several health problems.
 Moreover, they strengthen heart health, improve digestion, and can be of benefit to pregnant women.
 We examine the health benefits of lentils, their nutritional value and recipe ideas, and any side effects in this article.
 Take a look.

 protip_icon Know Your Ingredient: Lentils